Alipsa/munin/README.md

 # Version history

 ### 1.2.2
+- Add support for Groovy and GMD reports.

 ### 1.2.1 (2022-Aug-16)
 - Upgrade dependencies for bootstrap (5.1.3 -> 5.2.0), cron-utils (9.1.6 -> 9.2.0),